casper-ecosystem/casperecosystem-io-data/ecosystem/cspr_market/data.md

 CSPR.market is your ultimate destination for exploring/buying /selling NFTs on Casper Network.

 Highlights:
 - State of the Art UX & UI
 - Supports the brand new [Casper Wallet](https://casperwallet.io/)
 - Compatible with CEP-78 and CEP-47
-- Largest assortment of NFTs: Digital arts, in-game items, CSPR names, IPs and more.
+- Largest assortment of NFTs: Digital arts, in-game items, CSPR names, IPs and more
 - On-chain royalties
 - Exclusive listing of many projects